SATGround: A Spatially-Aware Approach for Visual Grounding in Remote Sensing: Related work

 More recently, models like LLaVA~\cite{liu2024visual} and GPT-4~\cite{achiam2023gpt,zhu2023minigpt4} have introduced assistants capable of processing multi-modal inputs, as well as generating task-specific outputs.
 LLaVA~\cite{liu2024visual} provides a general framework that combines language instructions and visual embeddings into a single sequence, enabling the use of a pretrained LLM~\cite{taori2023stanford,chiang2023vicuna,peng2023instruction,touvron2023llama,goktepe2025ecomapper} as a decoder.
-In this work, we adopt a similar strategy, leveraging a pretrained LLM as a decoder to ground a vision-language model for Earth observation tasks. \paragraph{Grounding vision-language models.} The goal of visual grounding for localization is to improve the ability of models to identify the location of objects based on text-based queries.
+In this work, we adopt a similar strategy, leveraging a pretrained LLM as a decoder to ground a vision-language model for Earth observation tasks.

+{\textbf{Grounding vision-language models.} The goal of visual grounding for localization is to improve the ability of models to identify the location of objects based on text-based queries.
 Training a VLM typically consists of two stages: a pretraining stage and a visual instruction tuning stage.
 Several works have proposed to integrate grounding into this second stage by embedding location information into a text representation~\cite{chen2023shikra,wang2023cogvlm,peng2023kosmos,you2023ferret}.
 This has led to many refined instruction tuning datasets~\cite{li2022grounded, zhang2022dino, chen2023shikra, peng2023kosmos} with a focus on referring and grounding tasks.
 However, a common limitation of all models trained in this way is that they lack any explicit geometric modeling and are contingent on the model's ability to interpret text-based location information.
 Prior work has shown~\cite{schwartz2024numerologic,shen2023positional,singh2024tokenization} that language models often struggle with numerical inference tasks and spatial understanding due to challenges arising from default tokenization, positional encoding schemes, and limitations in multi-step reasoning.

 A number of works~\cite{zhao2023bubogpt,liu2024llava,lai2024lisa,zhang2024llava} attempted to address this problem by proposing more specialized grounding modules.
 Unfortunately, these techniques are often highly engineered and specific to common object-centric data~\cite{lin2014microsoft}.
 In contrast, we propose a simple new grounding technique for remote sensing data -- interfacing a generalist VLM via specialized task tokens and leveraging its rich visual semantic features to predict bounding box coordinates.